parttimenerd/nildumu/README.md

-- the top combobox allows to access different examples from the `examples` folder and to store the current program there in, using the 🖪 button
+- the top combobox allows to access different examples from the `examples` folder and to store the current program there in, using the "Save" button
 - the text input allows to input the program, it supports basic auto completions, syntax highlighting, code folding and syntax error highlighting
-- the checkbox labeled ⮔
+- the checkbox labeled "Auto Run"
     - if checked, the input program is analysed continously
     - only use this for small programs with short analysis times
 - the checkbox labeled `+ → &!|^`